-If you are struggling with the debate between the AT2035 microphone and the Shure SM 7b microphone then you should go for the condenser AT2035.
+Audio Technica or Shure?
+If you are struggling with the debate of AT2035 vs Shure SM 7b microphone then you should go for the condenser AT2035.

 For live streaming of games on twitch, unless you have a particularly well treated space away from outside noises and a super quiet keyboard and mouse, you will definitely get ambient noise from dynamic microphones such as the SM7b.
 And if you are thinking of recording vocals in your home studio, then a condenser mic like the AT2035 is your best bet.
 This is because it has better audio clarity and vocal pickups than any other microphone out there.